vebrospeed Quartz SR

 Additionally, the incorporation of such additives promotes quicker physical strength gain, facilitating early access to follow-on trades.
 The reduced water demand in these types of additive-incorporated screeds also reduces shrinkage compared with traditional sand & cement screeds.

 Resin comfort floors have become increasingly popular in institutional facilities over the last few years including schools, colleges, healthcare, medical-care and public leisure facilities.

 Whilst being tough and durable, resin comfort floors are also easy to clean which makes them a great choice in these sectors.
 Resin comfort floors provides the ideal solution for all areas including; entrance foyers, service corridors, classrooms, hospital wards, recreation areas and laboratories.

 Including a rubber mat within the build-up of comfort resin floors simply enhances all of the major benefits offered by this type of flooring.

 The inclusion of a soft rubber mat makes the floor even more comfortable to walk and work on and also significantly improves acoustics – particularly between floors – deadening unpleasant noise transfer (think of that horrendous screeching noise when the bell rings and you’ve got 35 kids pushing their chairs under their desks right above you!)

 The team at Vebro HQ would love to discuss your upcoming project and would be happy to talk performance characteristics and specs along with any specific functional needs you may have to ensure that you get a tailor-made flooring system that has been custom built to your individual requirements.

 For the latest news, info and updates from Vebro Polymers…

-Vebro Polymers has headquarters in Manchester, UK and Kuala Lumpur, Malaysia.
-Please choose your nearest Vebro HQ to see local content.
+Vebro Polymers has headquarters in Manchester, UK and Kuala Lumpur, Malaysia, as well as a number of distribution partners.
+Please choose your nearest Vebro HQ or distribution location to see local content.